Relative Pronouns in Spanish

 I have a car that goes fast!

-The way you can do this is by using what's called a "relative pronoun."
-In English a relative pronoun is a word like "that," "which," "who," "whom," or "whose."
-These words are "relative" in that they relate one clause with another.
+The way you can do this is by using what’s called a “relative pronoun.”
+In English a relative pronoun is a word like “that,” “which,” “who,” “whom,” or “whose.”
+These words are “relative” in that they relate one clause to another.
 They are pronouns because they simplify the sentence by taking the place of a noun and eliminating repetition.
 For example:

 Bumblebee is a robot.
 The robot becomes a car.